aprs434/aprs434.github.io/README.md

 |_Information Field_|up to 256 out of [**95** printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters)|
 |_Frame Check Sequence_|**not required;** provided by LoRa|

-- _Source Address, SSID_ and _Digipeater Address_ can by combined in only 6 LoRa bytes.
+- _Source Address, SSID_ and _Digipeater Address_ can by combined into only 6 LoRa bytes.
-- It is customary to compress latitude, longitude, symbol, course and speed using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems). **APRS 434** will not differ in this respect.
+- It is customary to compress latitude, longitude, symbol, course and speed using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems). **APRS&nbsp;434** will not differ in this respect.
 There is almost no gain to be made in compressing the _Information Field_ any further.

 ## Frequency = 434.000 MHz
 Above mentioned LoRa data link compression techniques render our firmware uncompatible with other firmware proposed for LoRa APRS i‑gates.
 Moreover, [other tracker firmware produces an insane amount of bytes](https://github.com/lora-aprs/LoRa_APRS_Tracker/issues/56) on air.
 This quickly congests channel capacity.
-Therefore, we opted to migrate our i‑gate network to the centre frequency of 434.000 MHz.
+Therefore, we opted to migrate our i‑gate network to the centre frequency of 434.000&nbsp;MHz.

-The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who might be hankering after the longer range and the improved penetration of 434 MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band).
+The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who might be hankering after the longer range and the improved penetration of 434&nbsp;MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band).

 > Our motto: **« Use 434 MHz or lose it. »**

 From a regulatory point of view, long range communication —which, by definition, includes LoRa— is not allowed on ISM (Industrial, Scienitfic & Medical) bands.
 ISM bands are intended for local use only.
-The amateur radio service forms a sole exception to this, as its 70 cm UHF band happens to [overlap](https://hamwaves.com/lpd433/en/index.html#lpd433-channels) the [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) 434 MHz ISM band as a primary service.
+The amateur radio service forms a sole exception to this, as its 70&nbsp;cm UHF band happens to [overlap](https://hamwaves.com/lpd433/en/index.html#lpd433-channels) the [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) 434&nbsp;MHz ISM&nbsp;band as a primary service.

 As a general rule, secondary users should always check whether a frequency is in use by a primary user before transmitting on air.
 However, LoRa has no carrier sensing capability.
-Therfore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434 MHz band as a primary user.
+Therfore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434&nbsp;MHz band as a primary user.

 ## Recommended n-N paradigm paths